-Infectious Disease Outbreak (COVID-19) The purchase and ownership of the Bonds is subject to certain investment considerations, including certain factors related to the current COVID-19 pandemic.
-See "RISK FACTORS - Infectious Disease Outbreak (COVID-19)."
+Description The District, a political subdivision of the State of Texas, was created by an order of the Texas Commission on Environmental Quality ("TCEQ" or "Commission"), dated August 14, 2012.
+The District is located within the corporate limits of the City of Katy, approximately 1 mile north of downtown Katy, within western Harris County and southeastern Waller County.
+The District is located approximately 25 miles west of downtown Houston and approximately 2 miles northwest of the intersection of Interstate 10 and Katy-Fort Bend Road and is bordered by the existing Fawn Lakes subdivision to the north, Franz Road to the south, Avenue D to the east and the Cane Island Development to the west.
+The District contains approximately 241.667 acres.
+See "THE DISTRICT."
+Authority for Issuance At an election held within the District on November 6, 2012, the District voters authorized the issuance of \$2,000,000 in principal amount of unlimited tax bonds for the purpose of acquiring or constructing recreational facilities.
+The Bonds constitute the first issuance of bonds from such authorization.
+After the issuance of the Bonds, no unlimited tax bonds for recreational facilities will remain authorized but unissued.
+The Bonds are issued by the District pursuant to the terms and provisions of the Bond Order; Article XVI, Section 59 of the Texas Constitution; Chapters 49 and 54 of the Texas Water Code, as amended; and an order of the TCEQ dated September 27, 2023.
+See "THE DISTRICT - General."
 The Developer The principal developer of land within the District is Lennar Homes of Texas Land and Construction, Ltd., a Texas limited partnership d/b/a Friendswood Development Company (the "Developer"), which is a subsidiary of Lennar Corporation.
 Lennar Corporation is a publicly traded corporation whose stock is listed on the New York Stock Exchange.
 See "THE DISTRICT" and "THE DEVELOPER."
-Status of Development As of August 31, 2022, the District contained 421 completed single family homes (2 unsold), 29 single family homes under construction, and 16 vacant lots on approximately 240.14 acres of developed land.
+Status of Development As of August 2023, the District contained 453 completed single family homes (1 unsold), 13 single family homes under construction, and 0 vacant lots on approximately 240.14 acres of developed land.
 There is no remaining vacant developable land within the District.
 See "THE DISTRICT - Status of Development."
 Homebuilders Homes within the District currently are being constructed by Lennar Homes and Westin Homes.
-Home prices range from approximately \$380,000 to \$560,000.
+Home prices range from approximately \$400,000 to \$600,000.
 See "THE DISTRICT - Homebuilders" and "Status of Development."
 Legal Opinion Schwartz, Page & Harding, L.L.P., Houston, Texas, Bond Counsel.
 See "LEGAL MATTERS."
 Disclosure Counsel McCall, Parkhurst & Horton L.L.P., Houston, Texas Engineer BGE, Inc., Houston, Texas Financial Advisor RBC Capital Markets, LLC, Houston Texas